MKLakshitha/lexical-analyzer/README.md

 # Lexical Analyzer Application

-Welcome to the Lexical Analyzer application!
+Welcome to the Lexical Analyzer application! \n
 This repository contains a simple console and GUI-based lexical analyzer.
 This README provides guidance on how to clone the repository, set up your environment, and run the application.
 We are NSBM Green University Computer Science Students.